phage-nz/infosec-bazaar/mhn/readme.md

 ### Dionaea Hardening ###

-deploy_dionaea.sh (still for Ubuntu 14.04, ugh) has been altered to generate a random server name and use a proper MS-SQL version string.
+deploy_dionaea.sh (still for Ubuntu 14.04, ugh) has been altered to generate a random server name, use a proper MS-SQL version string and present accurate IIS FTP welcome banners.
 This should help harden it against fingerprinting.

 ### RDPY Integration ###